 The Xbox One is Microsoft’s answer to the PlayStation 4 and Nintendo Wii U. It is also the company’s third video game console despite the weird name, so don’t be fooled.
-The console started off in an awkward patch due to Microsoft need for an always online console and Kinect.
-Not many have love for the first Kinect camera, and the second did little to sway their minds or to get a substance number of new fans.
+The console started off in an awkward patch due to Microsoft’s need for an always-online console and Kinect.
+Not many have a love for the first Kinect camera, and the second did little to sway their minds or to get a substantial number of new fans.

 The Xbox One was also more expensive than the PlayStation 4 at launch, and not to mention, it was not able to keep up in the video games department.
 You see, while the PlayStation 4 could easily run games at 1080p, the Xbox One had problems going there, and so the rise of the Sony machine began to take shape.

-One of the things we enjoy about the Xbox One is a number of features it brings to the table.
+One of the things we enjoy about the Xbox One is the number of features it brings to the table.
 Furthermore, Microsoft has been releasing new features on a monthly basis.

 One feature that caught our attention is the ability to record gameplay and share them with friends or an entire online community on Xbox Live and Twitter.
 Many believe that recording a game means the player must have a Kinect in their home, but that is not the case.

 Here are four ways to record short clips on the Xbox One: